-- 6.11 New services MUST be routed to avoid all RPAs of retained trees on site and within nearby sites.
+- 6.11 The full details of existing and proposed new services have not been made available at the time of writing. - 6.12 New services must be routed to avoid all RPAs of retained trees on site and within nearby sites.
 From an assessment of the subject site, undertaken in conjunction with the project architect, there is no reason to assume this isn't possible.
 Inspection chambers must also be sited outside the RPAs of any nearby trees.